alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/get-an-ata.markdown

 ##When you return to the UK

 Go through the red channel at customs if you’re bringing the goods back in your baggage.

-[Question for SME: if I’m bringing back the goods by freight, how do I know whether I need to complete a C21?
-Will I be told at customs, or is it something I can determine in advance?]

 ##Get help with ATA Carnets